sk4ndal-commits/goshopify/README.md

-# GoShopify - Multilingual Shopify Consulting Website
+# saleafy - Multilingual Shopify Consulting Website

 A professional, responsive, and multilingual single-page website for a Shopify consulting business that helps offline small and medium-sized enterprises (SMEs) transition to online sales.